1996–97 AEK Athens F.C. season: Overview

-The team was in "acquired speed" from the previous season, they played very good football and again, they had the best attack in the league, but they finished in second place.
-However, both AEK and most of the teams in the league have very strong complaints about the treatment of Olympiacos had received from the referees throughout the season, since at that time we also have the beginning of the well-known "shack" of Greek football.
+The team was in a "frantic tempo" from the previous season and played impressive football.
+For a second season in a row they had the best attack in the league, but again finished in second place.
+However, both AEK and most of the clubs of the league had intense complaints about the favorable treatment by the referees to Olympiacos throughout the season, since at that time was the beginning of the well-known "shack" of Greek football.
 By far the most important moment of the season was the return of Bajević to Nea Filadelfeia on 13 January.
-The stadium was packed again, the match went on as usual and the AEK fans created an incredible atmosphere of hatred and thirst for revenge against their former favorite Bosnian coach.
+The stadium was packed again, the match went on as usual and the AEK fans created an incredible atmosphere of hatred and thirst for revenge against their former favorite coach.
 Banknotes with the image of Bajević were falling on the coach of Olympiacos, abusive slogans, insulting banners, composed a very strongly electrified atmosphere.
-Finally, in a match where the players of AEK "deposited their souls" and the crowd was the "twelfth player", AEK won in the muddy pitch with 2–0.
-Biggest victories of the season for the championship were the 0–7 against Athinaikos, the 6–1 against Iraklis, Kalamata and Athinaikos once again.
-Towards the end of the season, Michalis Trochanas createed new problems with his announcements, since he went against Ravousis due to the exclusion of the team in Europe and the football department was once again a mess resulting in the latter's departure at the end of the seasons.
+Eventually, in a match where the players of AEK "deposited their souls" and the crowd was the "twelfth player", AEK won in the muddy pitch by 2–0.
+The biggest victories of the season for the championship were the 0–7 against Athinaikos, the 6–1 against Iraklis, Kalamata and Athinaikos once again.
+Towards the end of the season, Trochanas started causing issues with his announcements, since he went against Ravousis due to the exclusion of the team in Europe and the football department was once again a mess resulting in the latter's departure at the end of the season.